-Afghan crisis: Taliban a terror group, favour sanctions against them, says Justin Trudeau
+Afghan crisis: Taliban is a terror group, I propose sanctions on them, says Justin Trudeau

 The Canadian prime minister’s statement came ahead of a virtual meeting of G7 countries to discuss the turmoil in Afghanistan.

-Canada’s Prime Minister Justin Trudeau on Monday said his country recognised Taliban as a terrorist entity and that he was in favour of imposing economic sanctions against the group, The Globe and Mail reported.
+Canada’s Prime Minister Justin Trudeau on Monday said his country views the Taliban as a terrorist entity and that he was in favour of imposing economic sanctions on the group, The Globe and Mail reported.

 Trudeau’s statement came ahead of a virtual meeting of G7 countries – the United States, Britain, Canada, Germany, France and Italy and Japan – to discuss the turmoil in Afghanistan after the Taliban’s takeover.